 The historical complex of caves and temples of Drak Yerpa, the entrance to the Yerpa Valley, is located about 16-kilometres northeast of Lhasa, on the northern bank of the River Kyichu.
-The great and ancient meditation caves in the spectacular limestone cliffs of the Yerpa Valley is one of the sacred places for Buddhist belief and to all, travellers to Tibet.
+The great and ancient meditation caves in the spectacular limestone cliffs of the Yerpa Valley are sacred places for Buddhist belief and to all.